 Safety in Milan

 Milan is safe, with pickpockets the only real threat.
-While there are areas best avoided – as in all cities – there might also be scammers in tourist hotspots such as the Duomo, so avoid handing over money to strangers.
+There are certain areas best avoided – as in all cities – and there might also be scammers in tourist hotspots such as the Duomo, so avoid handing over money to strangers.

-Italy in general and Milan in particular might be rather expensive, but a saving grace is the cost of public transport, which isn’t that high, especially if expats use an ATM travel card.
+Italy in general and Milan in particular might be rather expensive, but a redeeming feature is the cost of public transport, which isn’t that high, especially if expats use an ATM travel card.
 Tickets can be used on the tram, metro, bus or train.
 Most people avoid cars altogether because of both congestion charges and high gas prices.

 Working in Milan

-In the past, if you were earning a salary in Milan you might have found yourself working in the city's massive textile industry or finance sector.
-Nowadays, a broadened and diversified economy means there’s jobs in design, communications, fashion design and tech.
+In the past, those earning a salary in Milan, you might have themselves working in the city's massive textile industry or finance sector.
+Nowadays, a broadened and diversified economy means there are jobs in design, communications, fashion design and tech.

 Italy as a whole has endured tough economic times for more than a decade.
 Recent recessions mean that the once powerful banking industry in Milan is in a vulnerable state, while its industrial sector has declined substantially.
-Having said that, financial powerhouses still have a large presence in the city and it would be unwise to think the city has become an irrelevant player in the financial game.
+Having said that, financial powerhouses still have a large presence in the city.

 +PRO: Abundance of international schools

-There’s a large variety of international schools in Milan so expats will be spoilt for choice.
+There’s a variety of international schools in Milan so expats are spoilt for choice.
 American, German, British and French curricula are all offered, as well as the International Baccalaureate.
-While expensive, there’s less pressure on kids to learn Italian and so socialising is a lot easier.
+While expensive, there’s less pressure on kids to learn Italian which means socialising is a lot easier.